 5. Non paying clients or websites

 This is a difficult one to avoid.
-A lot of websites advertise projects, employ freelancers and then don’t fork out payment when the job is completed.
+Many websites advertise projects, employ freelancers, and then don’t fork out payment when the job is completed.
 I’m sure a handful of you reading this must have experienced it at some point in your career.
-It is indeed a very difficult thing to avoid.
-The only thing that you can do is to ensure your communications are all done via email (so you can defend it in court if it goes that far), and do your research about the website.
+It is indeed a tough thing to avoid.
+The only thing that you can do is to ensure your communications are all done via email (so you can defend it in court if it goes that far) and do your research about the website.

 Investigate what others are saying (Google the website name to try and find any negative reviews).
 But even then, it is still difficult to separate the good from the bad.
-The other thing you can do is to look at the reputation of the site which is sometimes indicated by it’s Alexa ranking.
+The other thing you can do is look at the site’s reputation, which is sometimes indicated by its Alexa ranking.
 The higher the ranking (1 being the highest), the more popular the website, the less chance you will be out of pocket.

 6. Disappearing clients

 When I first started outsourcing with sites like Freelancer.com or UpWork.com, I encountered people who had a fear that I will not pay.
-I took offence, to be honest.
+I took offense, to be honest.
 I’m a legitimate business, so you SHOULD trust me, I ignorantly thought to myself.
 It turns out that these freelancers had a legitimate fear.
-Digging around and talking to a few people, it quickly became apparent that there are some evil people who try to get work done for free.
+Digging around and talking to a few people, it quickly became apparent that some evil people try to get work done for free.